cassiebreviu/wine-quality-azure-ml-visual-interface/README.md

 1. Select "New" from the bottom left corner of the browser
 2. Select "Blank Experiment"
 3. In the top left hand of the workspace select the experiment name text "Experiment created on xx/xx/xxxx" and edit the name of your experinment.
-4. Go to My Datasets to find the data uploaded OR use the import module to import from the github csv link
+4. Go to "My Datasets" to find the data uploaded OR use the import module to import from the github csv link
-5. Drag data onto workspace
+5. Drag data module onto workspace
 </br> ![createexpadddata][createexpadddata]

 ## Build the Model